Archive for the ‘Reflections’ Category

 On Love

-WHAT is Love?
+What is Love?
 Ask him who lives, what is life; ask him who adores, what is God.

 I know not the internal constitution of other men, nor even thine, whom I now address.
 I see that in some external attributes they resemble me, but when, misled by that appearance, I have thought to appeal to something in common, and unburthen my inmost soul to them, I have found my language misunderstood, like one in a distant and savage land.
 The more opportunities they have afforded me for experience, the wider has appeared the interval between us, and to a greater distance have the points of sympathy been withdrawn.
 With a spirit ill fitted to sustain such proof, trembling and feeble through its tenderness, I have everywhere sought sympathy, and have found only repulse and disappointment.